FPCITS/Book-Search-Engine/README.md

 ## Description

-This project is to disply our ability to create a GraphQL API built with Apollo Server.
+This project is to display our ability to create a GraphQL API built with Apollo Server.
 The app will be built using the MERN stack, MongoDB database, Node.js/Express.js server and API, with a React front end.

 ![badge](https://img.shields.io/badge/license-MITLicense-brightorange)